Your Remote Desktop Services session has ended, possibly for...

 Local Computer Policy > Computer Configuration > Administrative Templates > Windows Components > Remote Desktop Services> Remote Desktop Session Host > Remote Session Environment.

 Step 4.
-Reboot the PC and see if remote session can be established.
+Reboot the PC and see if the remote session can be established.

 Way 2.
 Update or downgrade Windows